Pylons/pyramid/docs/index.rst

 * :doc:`quick_tour` goes through the major features in Pyramid, covering a little about a lot.

-* To see a minimal Pyramid web application, check out `creating your first Pyramid application <../narr/firstapp>`_.

 * For help getting Pyramid set up, try the `install guide
   <../narr/install>`_.

-* To get the feel of how a Pyramid web application is created, go to the `single file tasks tutorial </projects/pyramid_tutorials/en/latest/single_file_tasks/single_file_tasks.html>`_ page.
+* To see a minimal Pyramid web application, check out `creating your first Pyramid application <../narr/firstapp>`_.

 * Like learning by example?
-Check out to the :doc:`wiki tutorial
+Visit the official :doc:`wiki tutorial <../tutorials/wiki2/index>` as well as the community-contributed
-  <../tutorials/wiki2/index>`.
+  :ref:`Pyramid tutorials <tutorials:pyramid-tutorials>`, which include
+  a :ref:`single file tasks tutorial <tutorials:single-file-tutorial>`.

 * Need help?
 See :ref:`Support and
   Development <support-and-development>`.